maidsafe-archive/MaidSafe-Encrypt/installer/text/readme.txt

-This is a README file for the Maidsafe Perpetual Data product from trunk/install
+This is a readme file for the maidsafe Perpetual Data product from trunk/installer